Paul-Borisov/minimal-azure-openai-express-html-with-streaming/README.md

 **March 1, 2025, v1.0.8**
 - Added gpt-4.5-preview.

+**March 4, 2025, v1.0.9**
+- Added optional support for deepseek-chat and deepseek-reasoner models that correspond to DeepSeek V3 and DeepSeek R1 accordingly.
+- To enable them, sign up to https://platform.deepseek.com/, create an API key and deposit min 2$.
+- Update DEEPSEEK_API_KEY with your API key.
+Now, you can start using DeepSeek models within this web app.

 # Getting started
 Sign up for the OpenAI API at https://platform.openai.com/
 - Tier 0: The free trial provides limited use of the model gpt-4o-mini.